 The sheer amount of data collected by businesses like Google, Facebook and Amazon is staggering—and they all need someone to interpret what it means.

 With a degree in business data science from Susquehanna, that someone will be you.
 From accounting firms to major consumer brands to healthcare systems, businesses of all types and sizes are collecting data.

 You'll learn to manipulate large data sets and how to speak the language of data crunchers and C-suite executives.
 You'll be the one they consult to translate the numbers into actionable business intelligence.

 Not many data analysts will list an international internship on their resume, but you'll be guaranteed one if you study through our London Program.
-International experience is an invaluable selling point for business graduates with future employers.

 For you, it means top companies will recognize the high quality of your degree, often offering higher, more competitive salaries.
 We've heard from accounting firms that data analytics graduates can automatically earn an extra $10,000 in salary per year.